kyaiooiayk/Git-Cheatsheet/README.md

 ***

 ## Git merge vs. rebase
-- **Merge** a commit that combines all changes of a different branch into the current.
+- **Merge** allows you to combine all changes of a different branch into the `main` current.
+- However, consider the scenation where you bronch out and at the same time another developed branched out and merged.
+Now you'd like to keep your commit history clean and start from the newest merged branched.
+This has the advantage of keeping your commit history clean which becomes super important when you try to investigate bugs.
 - **Rebase** allows you to use another branch as the new base for your work.
+Essentially is like saying: "Hey, I want to base my changes on what everybody has already done".
 Re-comitting all commits of the current branch onto a different base commit.
 Rebase is a destructive operation.
 That means, if you do not apply it correctly, you could lose committed work and/or break the consistency of other developer's repositories.
 - Reverting (as in undoing) a rebase is considerably difficult and/or impossible (if the rebase had conflicts) compared to reverting a merge.
 If you think there is a chance you will want to revert then use merge.
 - Consider the case where you have two branches `main` and `feature1` where `main` is the base of `feature1`.
 To add this feature to your `main` branch: `git checkout main` and `git merge feature1`.
 But this way a new dummy commit is added.
 If you want to avoid spaghetti-history you can rebase: `git checkout feature1` and `git rebase main`; then you can: `git checkout main` and `git merge feature1`.
 ***